-57 "draft Economic Impact of a new Seaplane Facility at Sitka," Southeast Strategies, 2016
+49 "Draft Economic Impact of a New Seaplane Facility at Sitka," Southeast Strategies, 2016

 In 2017-2018, the Gary Paxton Industrial Park (GPIP), which is owned by the CBS but managed by an independent board, is constructing a \$6.8 million floating dock with state funding.
 The new GPIP dock is a repurposed 250-foot barge that will be connected to shore with a drive-down ramp.
 The dock will have lights and power, and be able to tie up commercial fishing vessels to allow in-water work.
-This will be like Eliason Harbors' drive down float, but at a bigger scale.
+This will be like Eliason Harbor's drive-down float, but on a larger scale.
 The GPIP Board plans to investigate the development of more robust marine service infrastructure at the industrial site to support small vessel owners and marine service businesses.

 Does the new infrastructure at GPIP reduce any municipal harbor infrastructure needs?
-The GPIP location is not adjacent to the harbors as is Fisherman's work float, but with tight CIP and maintenance funding Sitka must optimize use of all facilities.
+The GPIP location is not adjacent to the harbors as is fisherman's work float, but with tight CIP and maintenance funding Sitka must optimize use of all facilities.